-On 21 September 2017, the EU-Japan Centre for Industrial Cooperation (EUJC) will organise the first EU-Japan Lean Summit to analyse how digital developments (AI / IoT, etc.) can be combined with traditional lean improvement techniques and industry 4.0 / society 5.0 approaches to drive improvement and create new ways of operating, new products / services and existing offerings.
+On 21 September 2017, the EU-Japan Centre for Industrial Cooperation (EUJC) organised the first EU-JAPAN LEAN SUMMIT.
+The Summit analysed how digital developments (AI / IoT, etc.) can be combined with traditional lean improvement techniques and industry 4.0 / society 5.0 approaches to drive improvement and create new ways of operating, new products / services and existing offerings.

 There were three parts to the Summit: short presentations as to what each participant's company is doing; an explanation of the revitalisation of Nissan; and a moderated roundtable discussion.
 The participants were senior executives from EU and Japanese industry (BMW Group, Bosch Thermotechnology, DHL Supply Chain, Kostwein Maschinenbau GmbH, Mitsubishi Hitachi Power Systems Europe, Takaoka Chemical, thyssenkrupp Norte, Toshiba of Europe, Toyota Motor Europe and the Japan Institute of Plant Maintenance) and from the EU and Japanese Authorities.
 They discussed what European and Japanese firms see as key issues and challenges.

 The Summit facilitated a sharing of cutting-edge European and Japanese approaches and experiences in driving improvement and best-practice and addressed issues including:

 - The challenges that new technologies can pose for standardisation;

 - The need to link what firms offer their customers with traditional manufacturing processes;

 - Although people are key, workers have different strengths (older workers have more experience, but younger workers embrace digital technology more easily but must be able to deliver the value to drive companies forward) and opportunities for self-learning are essential;